• Skip to primary navigation

 Negative interest rates are a fairly new thing and intuitively don't make much sense.
 But if you have ben wondering how they work, this post will show you why central banks do it and what you need to understand, as a trader.

-Home / Economic Concepts Explained / What is a Negative Interest Rate?
+Home / Trader Life / What is a Negative Interest Rate?

 The race to the bottom amongst central banks has not stopped at zero and has extended into negative interest rate policy.
 Currently, the Bank of Japan and the European Central Bank employ a policy that includes negative interest rates.